 - Cut back on or avoid alcohol and caffeine.

 - Do Kegel exercises to strengthen the muscles that control the flow of urine.

 This may happen after some treatments for prostate cancer, such as:

 - Surgery to remove your prostate gland

-Because infertility may be permanent, if you want to have children in the future you should talk to your doctor about banking your sperm.
+Because infertility could be permanent, if you want to have children in the future, you should talk to your doctor about banking your sperm.

 You may need to take medicines to lower your levels of testosterone and other male sex hormones because those hormones can fuel the growth of your cancer.
 There are side effects, but also ways to deal with these problems.